masalinas/poc-training-docker-swarm-samples/sample_05/README.md

 # Description
-Use a NFS volume between several tasks in Docker Swarm
+Use a NFS volume between several tasks in Docker Swarm.
+Deploy Docker Swarm in EC2

-## Deploy Docker Swarm in EC2
+## Steps

-- **STEP01:** Install NFS Server
+- **STEP_01:** Install NFS Server

     We must create a new micro VM to be shared between several services and will install the `nfs-kernel-server` a kernel modules to implement the protocol nfs and execute a server in default port 2049